oceanobservatories/ooi-data-explorations/_build/html/_sources/python/README.md

 What follows are two ways to set up a code environment to run `ooi-data-explorations` examples and use the python code base using either `conda` or `pip` as the package manager.

 #### Create conda environment
+If you prefer to use the `conda` package manager, follow this section to set up the `ooi` environment which has the dependencies needed to run the `ooi-data-explorer` python code and example notebooks.
 ``` shell
 # configure the OOI python environment
 cd ooi-data-explorations/python